GameBrief · General

 The Volcanic biome is the newest addition in the EA launch, added specifically for Early Access after the demo shipped the first two biomes.
 The developer described it as "bringing a fiery challenge to those who dare to face the two legendary foes slumbering within."

 Firescale is the Volcanic gear tier: crafted from Iron Nails, Ember Cloth, and Cured Hide at Leatherworker Level 5.
-Iron appears at this tier, meaning the Volcanic biome introduces Iron as its native ore.
+Iron appears at this tier, meaning the Volcanic biome introduces Iron as its native ore (our Romestead iron guide covers where to mine it and what to craft first).
 Prepare Aloe Salves before entering; the developer specifically mentioned them as recommended preparation, which implies fire damage or burn hazards from the environment or enemies.

 The Volcanic biome has the hardest enemies and the best citizen recruit stats.
 A citizen found in the volcanic region will have better base stats than one from the Plains.
 If you're looking to upgrade your settlement's population quality, the Volcanic biome is where the highest-tier recruits live.